xinwenfu/GenCyber/DigitalForensics/README.md

 ### File Allocation Table (FAT)

 Now we discuss how a file system is used to organize files on a hard disk.
-The figure below shows an example of the file system, file allocation table (FAT).
+The figure below shows an example file system, file allocation table (FAT), used by operating systems such as DoS and Windows.
+DOS is an early OS from Microsoft and IBM.
 The grid surface represents the hard disk surface.
 A grid represents a sector.
 A column of grids corresponds to a track.
-In this example, the first sector of the hard disk contains the master boot record (MBR), which master boot code and master partition table.
+In this example, the first sector of the hard disk contains the master boot record (MBR), which contains master boot code and master partition table.
 The master boot code is the first piece of code on the hard disk that the computer will run.
-The master partition table tells where we install an operating system such as DoS and Windows.
+The master partition table tells how the disk is partitioned and on which partition an operating system is installed.
-DOS is an early operating system (OS) from Microsoft and IBM.

 <img src="https://user-images.githubusercontent.com/69218457/193351059-a6541b44-d489-47bd-861f-ca9808973374.png" width=512>

 In this example, the OS is installed on the disk partition starting from the second track.
-The first sector of the partition contains the Volume Boot Record (VBR), which is used to identify the files needed by the OS and load the OS.
+The first sector of this partition contains the Volume Boot Record (VBR), which is used to identify the files needed by the OS.
+The volume boot code in the VBR loads the OS to run.
-The partitions of a disk can be more complex.
-Let's just use this example to show how we write and delete a file on a disk.
+The partitions of a disk can be complex.
+Let's just use this simple example to show how we write and delete a file on a disk.

 It can be observed that there are a few regions after the VBR, including FAT1, FAT2, Root C and FILE.
 FAT referes to file location table.
-The FAT contains a list of entries that map to each cluster (not sector) on the partition.
+The FAT contains a list of entries that map to each cluster on the partition.
 Each entry records one of five things:
 * the address of the next cluster in a chain
 * a special end of file (EOF) character that indicates the end of a chain
 * a special character to mark a bad cluster